Saassoso/charif-labs-infra/README.md

 -   **Secure Secrets Management:** HashiCorp Vault provides centralized, audited storage for sensitive data (localhost-bound).
 -   **Proactive Monitoring:** Prometheus and Grafana for real-time insights into system and application health.
 -   **Workflow Automation:** n8n for building automated workflows, integrating various services and responding to events.
 -   **DevSecOps Automation:** GitHub Actions provide a robust CI/CD pipeline, integrating automated security scanning, validation, version tagging, and Portainer-triggered deployments to ensure secure and efficient operations.
+This embodies the DevSecOps principle of shifting security left, integrating it throughout the development and deployment lifecycle.
 -   **Host Hardening:** Ansible playbooks are utilized for establishing a secure baseline configuration and continuous management of the Docker host, including essential security controls.

 ---